Samuel Harvey (footballer): Senior

 Harvey made his debut for the senior Turks and Caicos Islands team during a 2–0 defeat against Anguilla during the 2024–25 CONCACAF Nations League on 4 September 2024; he was 14 years and 328 days old on his debut (this would make him the third youngest player to debut for Turks and Caicos Islands, and the twelfth youngest international footballer).

+He was called up for the 2025 Outrigger Challenge Cup matches against the United States Virgin Islands and the Marshall Islands on 13 and 16 August 2025 and he played against the Marshall Islands.